MathieuDehouck/MathieuDehouck.github.io/index.md

 I am interested in several aspects of natural languages.
 Most of my work has focused on syntactic analysis in a multilingual environment.
-But I am also interested in morphological analysis, low resource languages, historical linguistics and cross-lingual annotation consistency, amongst other.
+But I am also interested in morphological analysis, low resource languages (with big populations or with very small ones), historical linguistics and cross-lingual annotation consistency, amongst other.

 I also work on computability and complexity theory and related areas of computer science and mathematics.

 # Publications

 ### 2022

 *   The 𐌉𐌊𐌖𐌅𐌉𐌍𐌀 Treebank.
 Mathieu Dehouck.
 LT4HALA (LREC 2022 workshop), Marseille, France.
 [[lrec]](http://www.lrec-conf.org/proceedings/lrec2022/workshops/LT4HALA/pdf/2022.lt4hala2022-1.6.pdf)

 ### 2021

 *   A Falta de Pan, Buenas Son Tortas: The Efficacy of Predicted UPOS Tags for Low Resource UD Parsing.
 Mark Anderson, Mathieu Dehouck and Carlos Gómez-Rodríguez.
 IWPT 2021, Covid-19 virtual venue.
 [[arXiv]](https://arxiv.org/abs/2106.04222)

 *   Revisiting modal sense classification with state-of-the-art language models.